What an “Interest Rate Hike” Means for New Home Construction Buyers

 Higher interest rates mean people receive a better return on their savings, encouraging them to save rather than spend.
 Encouraging people to save should slow the increase in prices of everyday goods.
 With fewer buyers in the market, sellers will find it hard to keep raising their prices.
 Besides mortgages, rising interest rates impact the stock and bond markets, credit cards, personal loans, student loans, auto loans, and business loans.

-As you can see, even if rates hike three-quarters of a point in March, the difference between your monthly payment would be $102.65 – which in most cases, is less than a monthly cable bill.
+As you can see, even if rates up to 7.1% by Summer 2024, the difference between your monthly payment would be $- which in most cases, is less than a monthly cable bill.

-Knowing that the hike coming soon won’t drastically affect monthly payments is reassuring.
-However, please keep in mind rates could continue to rise as we move throughout the year.
-The longer you wait to buy, the more money you’ll spend down the road.
-Learn more on why waiting to build your dream home is costing you.
+Knowing that the potential hike coming soon won’t drastically affect monthly payments is reassuring.
+However, please keep in mind rates could continue to fluctuate as we move throughout the year.
+The longer you wait to buy, the more money you’ll potentially spend down the road.
+The time to buy is now – Learn more on why waiting to build your dream home is costing you.

 To help you navigate the complexities of interest rates and home-buying, we recommend using our preferred lender, RMC Home Mortgage.
 Not only will you get the best rate available, but you’ll also be eligible for extended rate lock options of 165, 270, or 360 days to help guarantee your rate during your construction process.
 Learn additional benefits of choosing RMC as your lender.